WE ARE OPEN

 Do I need to wear a face covering during my visit?

-Face coverings are required for the whole visit in line with government regulations.
+Face coverings are required for the whole visit, unless you are exempt, in line with government regulations.

 Is the restaurant/café open?